Clemapfel/jluna/docs/manual.md

 signal (6): Aborted
 ```

-Even though `var` is a vector julia-side, accessing the second index of `named_proxy` throws a BoundsError because `name_proxy`s value is still `Int64(1234)`, which does not have a second index.
+Even though `var` is a vector julia-side, accessing the second index of `named_proxy` throws a BoundsError because `name_proxy`s value is still `Int64(1234)`, which does not support `getindex`.

-Assigning a detached proxy will still mutate the corresponding variable:
+Assigning a detached proxy will still mutate the corresponding variable, however:

 ```cpp
 auto named_proxy = State::new_int64("var", 1234);